Codepath-Team-29/DuoCards/brainstorming.md

 3. Recipe Planner

 ## Final Chosen Idea
-1. Duolingo Cards
+1. Music Player ~ Spotify API - Tune Finder

 ## New App Ideas - Evaluate and Categorize
-1. Duolingo Cards
-   - **Description**: Provides an interface for users to view and track their duolingo progress as well as store the words of their language into flashcards all in one app!
-Learners will be able continue to fuel their duolingo passion with our creative app!
-   - **Category:** Social Networking / Learning
+   - **Category:** Music Discovery
    - **Mobile:** Mobile is essential for ease of use and access.
-Most users would just want a quick peek at their and other peers progress, instead of having to login and view it.
-It would also be easier to just learn from your phone.
+Most users would just want a quick peek at their favourite artists songs
-   - **Story:** Fuels the competitive nature of learners to continue learning their language.
-   - **Market:** Any user who already has a duolingo account will be able to use this app.
-   - **Habit:** Users are using this daily to check their ranking and to continue to learn cards that they've forgotten.
-   - **Scope:** V1 would be a basic interface of a users duolingo profile and the current words that they have already memorized.
-V2, users would be able to see their friends progress.
+   - **Story:** Users want to find new artists or rediscover the music of artists they enjoy.
+   - **Market:** Music enthusiasts, casual listeners
+   - **Habit:** Potentially habit-forming for music discovery.
+   - **Scope:** elatively narrow and achievable within a reasonable timeframe.
 ---